-The data is obtained from Federal Highway Administration's Fiscal Management Information System and based on the federal fiscal year from Oct.
-1 through Sept.
-30. The committed amounts represent what FHWA will reimburse for the project.
+The data is obtained from Federal Highway Administration's Fiscal Management Information System and is based on the federal fiscal year from October 1 through September 30.
+The committed amounts represent what FHWA will reimburse for the project.
 The available amounts represent the federal program funds distributed to local sponsors.
 The goal of this measure is to commit all federal funds available to local public projects.

-Percent of local program funds committed to projects - 6g
+Percent of local program funds committed to projects-6g

 Some of the federal funds MoDOT receives are required to be passed through to local entities, such as cities and counties.
 Available funds for local entities include those that are allocated this year and those that have not been committed in prior years.
 When local entities use federal funds, they provide the matching funds.
-Matching funds provided by local entities help MoDOT use all the transportation federal funding available to Missouri.
+Matching funds provided by local entities help MoDOT use all of the transportation federal funding available to Missouri.

-For federal fiscal year 2015, 92 percent (\$173 million) of the \$187 million in available funds has been committed to local projects.
-This represents a 19 percent increase compared to FFY 2014.
-Since FFY 2012, the percent of local program funds committed to projects has increased from 45 percent to 92 percent.
-MoDOT has met its goal of 90 percent of local program funds committed to projects for FFY 2015.
+As of the third quarter of federal fiscal year 2015, 66 percent (\$110 million) of the \$166 million in available funds has been committed to local projects.
+All federal funds for fiscal year 2015 are not yet available.
+This represents a \$5 million decrease in commitments compared to the same period in FFY 2014.
+Since FFY 2012, the percent of local program funds committed to projects has increased from 45 percent to 73 percent.
+MoDOT has a goal of 90 percent of local program funds committed to projects for FFY 2015.

-Sunny Wilde Resource Management Specialist
+Sunny Wilde, Resource Management Specialist